 If you love to talk a walk, jog, or go for a run.
 Here are some ways you can workout at your home or around your neighborhood.
 Instead of walking or jogging on a gym’s indoor track, if the weather’s right, you can go for a spin around your neighborhood.
 Sidewalks and along the curbs are perfect for safe walking, day or night.
-It’s perfect for your own family, too.
+It’s perfect for your own family.
 Have a dog?
-You can take him for a stroll and give him some exercise, too?
+You can take him for a stroll and give him some exercise.
 If you have a baby or young child, go for a stroll by pushing him or her in a stroller.
 What a good way to expend quality time with your family?
-Other places are the parks, when they have a path for walkers, runners, or joggers, or the beach, too.
+Other places to go are the parks, when they have a path for walkers, runners, or joggers, or also at the beach.

 Another fun and a free tip are to do it inside your home.
-If you have a long carpeted walkway at your home, condo or apartment, go for a lap or two by walking or jogging.
+If you have a long carpeted walkway at your home, condo, or apartment, go for a lap or two by walking or jogging.
 That’s what I did in my old apartment, especially in the wintertime.
 If it’s not long, still take a short stroll up and down it, even while maybe doing chores.
 In my new apartment, there’s a narrow walkway outdoors that I can’t do laps.
-Try your backyard, too, and jog around your fenced and green backyard for some exercise.
-You can run around with your pets, too.
+Try your backyard and jog around your fenced and green backyard for some exercise.
+You can run around with your pets.

 Go for a Spin